Create cluster

 Step 2.
 Configure instance

-Configure master and worker instances, storage, and network.
+Configure the master and worker instances, storage, and network.

-Enter the required information in Step 2: Configure instance and click the [Next] button.
+In Step 2: Configure instance, enter the information and click the [Next] button.

-- After cluster creation, instance and disk volume settings cannot be changed.
+- After creating the cluster, instance and disk volume configurations cannot be changed.

 - Adding master/worker instances and disk volumes will be supported in the future.